keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### updateUser

 Update a User by ID.
 Accepts an `id` parameter that should match the id of a user item.
-The object should contain keys matching the field definition of the list.
-Only keys that you wish to update need to be provided.
+The object should contain keys matching the field definition of the list. `updateUser` performs a _partial update_, meaning only keys that you wish to update need to be provided.

 #### Usage